Six Finger Satellite: Influences and legacy

-Six Finger Satellite's ecletic sound mixed a wide variety of styles and acts, including Kraftwerk, disco, dub, and Chrome.
+Six Finger Satellite's eclectic sound mixed a wide variety of styles and acts, including Kraftwerk, disco, dub, and Chrome.

 Six Finger Satellite attracted a significant underground following during the 1990s, and are today recognized for their somewhat prophetic fusion of electronic and post-punk music.
 In 2005, Jonathan Galkin remarked that "if a band came out today that sounded like Paranormalized, they'd be signed to a huge record deal, sight unseen."
 Similar bands that existed alongside 6FS in the 1990s included Trans Am, Brainiac, The V.S.S., and The Dismemberment Plan.

 J. Ryan, his brother John Ryan, and Dan St. Jacques—Guy Benoit would come into the fold later—formed the spazzy, scuzzy, garage band Von Ryan's Express, named after the 1965 Frank Sinatra movie.
 He is commonly mistaken for the Chicago-based illustrator and poster artist of the same name.
 John MacLean has since recorded as The Juan Maclean and Rick Pelletier played in The Chinese Stars and plays in an ongoing dub-esque project called La Machine.
 James Murphy has gone on to form LCD Soundsystem and DFA Records.
 The label takes its name from his tour set-up for 6FS, which was known as "death from above."